Who am I?

 Theoretically one might think that the solution would be to go first to the centre: After all, only from the centre one can see both the surface and all the intermediate layers clearly and without distortions.
 In practice, however, this does not work.
-Nature does not allow it, as one needs to do considerable cleaning up of the surface layers before one can safely enter the deeper realms.
+Nature does not allow it: one needs to do considerable cleaning up of the surface layers before one can effectively and safely enter the deeper realms.

-[SHIFT THE FOLLOWING TO SELF-DEVELOPMENT and make INTERNAL LINK] If one forces one’s access to the depths too early — for example through drugs or strenuous, de-contextualised meditation-methods — there is the danger of psychological derailments.
+If one forces one’s access to the depths too early — for example through drugs or strenuous, de-contextualised meditation-methods — there is the danger of psychological derailments.
 In the West, these have become known as “spiritual emergencies”.
 In India they are guarded against by the insistence on a long period of apprenticeship.
 The traditional way of “doing yoga” is not so much through explicit teaching and the practice of artificial methods, as by simply living in a guru’s household, imbibing the higher consciousness through a slow process of osmosis.
-Years are spent doing simple household chores, in a traditional setting perhaps looking after the cows or collecting firewoodcows & firewood.
+Years are spent doing simple household chores, in a traditional setting perhaps looking after the cows or collecting firewood2.
 In a more modern setting it might consist of no more than preparing tea for visitors!
-Explicit instruction plays at most a secondary role.stay with me Even schools of yoga that do use more explicit, technical methods typically start with an extensive set of what we would now call “cognitive behavioural” dos and don’ts.
+Explicit instruction plays at most a secondary role.
+Even schools of yoga that do use more explicit, technical methods typically start with an extensive set of what we would now call “cognitive behavioural” dos and don’ts.
 The first two steps of Patanjali’s eightfold path of rajayoga, for example, are yama and niyama, two detailed lists, one of behaviours and attitudes that are to be avoided, the other of things to be cultivated.
 There are two reasons for this.
 The first is that certain attitudes are simply more conducive to inner realisation than others, though there no absolutely fixed rules for this.
 The other is that access to the inner realms provides not only knowledge but also energy and power, and if the surface structures are not sufficiently purified, the unregenerate parts of the surface nature are likely to lead to all sorts of derailments.
 If they abuse those powers for their own egoistic ends, for example, serious misery and confusion can follow.
 As a whole one can say that equanimity, a basic goodwill, humility, and what one could call a sattvic nature will help.
 But there are exceptions and as the colourful stories of the Mahabharata show, there have been great yogis with serious flaws in their character.
-[END OF PASSAGE TO BE SHIFTED]

 2. Looking after the cows and collecting firewood may have been amongst the actual jobs a student was asked to do, but they were of course also symbolical: collecting insights and increasing one’s aspiration.